fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 BENJAMIN, Walter, *The Work of Art in the Age of Mechanical Reproduction*, trad. de l’allemand par J.A.
 Underwood, London, Penguin, 2008 \[1939\].

+KOZLOFF, Sarah, *Invisible Storytellers.
+Voice-over Narration in American Fiction Film*, Berkeley/Los Angeles/Londres, University of California Press, 1988.

+JENKINS, Henry, *Convergence Culture: Where Old and New Media Collide*, New York/London, New York University Press, 2008 \[2006\].

 ***Réception critique :***